 If you apply for an early release of super:

-- It is often only granted for medically necessary plastic surgery, NOT cosmetic surgery (like Breast Augmentations)
+- Often procedures that are elligible are those that are Medically necessary plastic surgery, NOT cosmetic surgery (like Breast Augmentations)

-- It could take weeks for your application to be approved (around 2-3 weeks or longer)
+- Approval can take weeks (around 2-3 weeks or longer)

 Early release will most likely apply to plastic surgery which is related to health concerns, such as:

 - Breast Reduction Surgery where heavy breasts lead to physical pains and chronic skin conditions

 - Body Contouring or Skin Reduction Surgery after weight loss or Bariatric Surgery